-With the pinch in our budget, it’s more important than ever that we use rewards points to pay for Tim’s yearly trip up to Washington.
+With the pinch in our budget, it’s more important than ever that we don’t have to pay for Tim’s yearly trip out of pocket.

 The application was easy, and within minutes I was approved… for $20,000.

 I felt immediately that there had been a mistake.
 Clearly, Chase had confused us for adults.
 Rich ones.

 Then I realized that, for all my confused scrambling through life, we are adults.
 Ones with a high income.

 It’s just always startling to remember that we’re grownups.
 Because it never really feels like it.
 Even when I argue vehemently that we’re adults, I expect someone to point and call me a liar.